What is Image SEO & How to do it?

 This can lead to reduced bounce rates and potentially more conversions.

-Effective image SEO not only helps search engines understand and index your images but also improves page load speeds and user engagement, all of which contribute to better search engine rankings and a more successful website.
+Effective image Search Engine Optimization not only helps search engines understand and index your images but also improves page load speeds and user engagement, all of which contribute to better search engine rankings and a more successful website.

 How to Optimize Images for SEO | Image SEO Best Practices